July 9, 2025, 10:45 am | Read time: 11 minutes

 An Unexpected Lesson

 We are actually heading to the summit of Maglić, the highest mountain in the country at 2,386 meters.
-A tour supposedly suitable for beginners, as I had read on the website.
-I had previously climbed the highest peaks in Spain, Panama, and Cape Verde and felt well-prepared for this relatively small mountain.
+A tour supposedly suitable for beginners, as I read on the website.
+I had previously climbed the highest peaks in Spain, Panama, and Cape Verde, so I felt well-prepared for this relatively small mountain.
 What could go wrong?
 After all, I had been at altitudes over 5,000 meters.
 So I could certainly imagine that I knew at least a little about mountaineering, right?
 Well, Maglić quickly taught me otherwise.
 I knew almost nothing.

 Spectacle Over Safety

 I work as a guide in one of my many side jobs, and even in flat terrain, it’s an unwritten rule that a group should always have at least two guides or supervisors.
 In my opinion, the mountain tour in the Sutjeska National Park should have been canceled under these circumstances.
-But I’ve often seen in such relatively poorer countries that agencies are primarily concerned with making a profit.
-And in Bosnia, where the average monthly salary is 300 euros, but a weekend for one person costs 250 euros, it’s somehow understandable.
+But I’ve often seen in relatively poorer countries that agencies are primarily focused on making a profit.
+And in Bosnia, where the average monthly salary is 300 euros, but a weekend for one person costs 250 euros, it’s somewhat understandable.

 Also interesting: The best tips for tours in the Bavarian Forest National Park